taosdata/TDengine/docs/en/08-operation/14-user.md

 grant all on power.meters to test
 ```

-The following SQL grants write permission for the child table of the supertable `meters` with the label value `groupId` equal to 1 to the user `test`.
+The following SQL grants write permission for the subtable of the supertable `meters` with the label value `groupId` equal to 1 to the user `test`.

 ```sql
 grant all on power.meters with groupId=1 to test